How to be non-binary in Switzerland

 We want to explore how non-binary people living in Switzerland experience struggles and support in their daily life.
 Within focus groups participants can exchange their experiences, knowledge and needs with each other.
 All groups will be moderated by a non-binary facilitator.
 From the groups’ conclusions we want to derive suggestions to improve the inclusion of non-binary people in society, politics, and health care in Switzerland.

-Loren Schaad supervised by Tabea Hässler (University of Zurich) and Léïla Eisner (University of Lausanne)
+Loren Schaad in collaboration with Nicu Tschurr supervised by Tabea Hässler (University of Zurich) and Léïla Eisner (University of Lausanne)

 Identity denial and well-being among bi- and pansexual individuals